Send the link below via email or IMCopy

 A Roman city’s combined the acropolis and agora into one space.

 Roman cities had extreme wealth and extreme poverty (between 1/3 and 2/3s of empire’s population was enslaved)

 Diffusion of Urbanization 2

-A large scale movement of people to cities to work in manufacturing.
-Made possible by:
+A large scale movement of people to cities to work in manufacturing due to the Industrial Revolution (1750-1900)

 The leading city of a country.
 The city is disproportionately larger than the rest of the cities in the country.
 Serves as the focus of a country and its culture.

 - 2.25 Million; Marseille (850,000)

 - the rank-size rule does not work for a country with a primate city

 What problems are associated with cities?

 The buildup of the central city and the suburban realm – the city and the surrounding environments connected to the city.